-In the old days, i.e.100 plus years ago, wine drinkers would drink cloudy wine. there was nothing wrong with the wine and any cloudiness would come from tiny particals that naturally form in wine such as tannins, phenolics, tartrates and protiens If the wines were left to stand over time these deposits would natually fall to the bottom of the botttle, hence the decanting process.
+Going back in history, wine drinkers would drink cloudy wine.
+There was nothing wrong with the wine and any cloudiness came from tiny particles that naturally form in wine such as tannins, phenolics, tartrates and proteins.
+If the wines were left to stand over time, these deposits would naturally fall to the bottom of the bottle, hence the decanting process.

-These days we like our wines to be be bright and shinny and most of all clear.
-As wine making methods have improved, various fining agents were used to clean the wine.
-These used to be milk proteins (casein), egg whites (albumin), animal protein (gelatin) and fish protien (isinglass).
-Placed in a tank of wine before bottling this would naturally settle through the wine taking out the deposits.
+These days we like our wines to be bright and shiny and most of all clear.
+As wine making methods have improved, various fining agents have been used to clean the wine.
+These used to be milk proteins (casein), egg whites (albumin), animal protein (gelatin) and fish protein (isinglass).
+Placed in a tank of wine before bottling, these would naturally settle through the wine and take out the deposits.

-Taking into account vegiterian and vegan demands these days wine makers are usining clay-based fining agants such as bentonite and in come cases charcoal.
-Some winemakers are just allowing the wines to settle naturally.
+Fast forward to now, winemakers are recognising preferences for non-animal derived proceesses and are using clay-based fining agents such as bentonite and, in come cases charcoal.
+And some winemakers are just allowing the wines to settle naturally.

 This is the techy bit.
-In red wine what is called protenatious fining is used to filter out tannins.
-This is used by gelatin, egg white and in the old days dried blood.
+In red wine, what is called protenatious fining is used to filter out tannins.
+This includes use of gelatin, egg white and in the old days - dried blood!
 Benzonite is also used to remove proteins from the wine in reds.
 The use of fining agents in white wine is mainly concerned with making the wines look bright.

-The problem we have as a wine merchant is that it is difficult to find out what type of fining agents are used in the wine making process.
-Depending on the vintage a producer may use different types fining agents.
-It is up to the producer to choose a label for their bottle of wine so amny neglect to mention whether the wine is suitable for vegans or vegetarians.
+Depending on the vintage, a producer may use different types of fining agents.
+It is up to the producer to choose a label for their bottle of wine and not all makers state whether their wine is suitable for vegans or vegetarians.

-Also in this section of the site we will flag sulphate free wines along with other wines that will suite people with dietary conditions.
-As and when we source such products we will update this section of the web site.
+Also in this section of the site - we flag sulphite free wines along with other wines that will suit dietary needs.